 Trucks will enter the reservoir via the upgraded reservoir access road at the east side of the reservoir.
 Trucks will exit the reservoir on the west side via an existing access road.
 Rehabilitation and minor improvements need to be completed to the existing west side reservoir access road prior to its use.
 As part of the Proposed Project, the existing western access road and the upgraded eastern access road will be improved with new ramps to allow for truck traffic in and out of the reservoir.
 The eastern access road will allow for one-way truck traffic, and the western access road will also allow for one-way truck traffic.
 The eastern access road will be upgraded to allow for traffic to enter the reservoir directly from Oak Grove Drive as opposed to using La Cañada Verdugo Road.
-The existing western access road is currently unpaved, and the portion of this access road from below the bike path to the reservoir will remain unpaved.
-The portion of this access road from Oak Grove Drive to the West Rim Trail bike path will need to be widened and paved.
+The existing western access road is currently unpaved, and the portion of this access road from Oak Grove Drive to the West Rim Trail bike path will need to be widened and paved.
 Empty trucks will be staged within the Proposed Project site.
 Trucks will access the Proposed Project site from I-210 by exiting at Windsor Avenue/Arroyo Boulevard, turning north at Windsor Avenue, turning left onto northbound Oak Grove Drive, then entering the reservoir utilizing an upgraded ramp on the east side of the reservoir.